 Costs are variable for a search conducted by an IP professional.

 There is no set time for the search to be conducted.

 Preliminary search and opinion

-You can request for a preliminary search and opinion (PSO) if you have filed a complete application with us, provided you have not already requested examination of your application.
+You can request for a preliminary search and opinion (PSO) if you have filed a standard application with us, provided you have not already requested examination of your application.